-- 1 Under Printer, select your printer.

-- 2 Under Media, select the name of the media.

-- 3 Select your measuring device.

-4 If you are using an embedded measuring device, select the criteria for recalibration control (optional).
+- 1 Under Printer, select your printer. - 2 Under Media, select the name of the media. - 3 Select your measuring device. - Device-specific settings are available for some measuring devices. - 4 If you are using an embedded measuring device, select the criteria for recalibration control (optional).